 - Longevity risk is the risk that you live longer than expected

-- Contributing to your Personal Pension or purchasing an income annuity ensures that you’ll have guaranteed lifetime income
+- Purchasing an income annuity ensures that you’ll have guaranteed lifetime income

 - You can use Blueprint Income's Retirement Spending Calculator to project your spending in retirement and determine any spending gaps you may have